OWASP/OdTM/README.md

 All the models are implemented as OWL (Web Ontology Language) ontologies with Description Logics (DLs) as a mathematical background.

+We have created [a set of semantic data flow diagrams](https://github.com/nets4geeks/DockerComposeDataset) (OWL, RDF) from real cloud application configurations that can be used for various research in the threat modeling field.

-The framework includes a [set of software tools](applications/OdTMServer/) for automation of the threat modelling process (in particular, an alternative threat rule engine).
+The framework includes different [software tools](applications/OdTMServer/) for automation of the threat modelling process (in particular, an alternative threat rule engine).

 The applications are built with Java,